 If you are experiencing any noise or have issues with the strings coming out of the nut, check these parts.
 Over time, string trees can wear out or bend, causing them to lose their ability to create a good break angle.

-The fasteners that hold them in place can also loosen and create issues that affect the performance of the guitar.
+The fasteners that hold them in place can also loosen.
+This can create issues that affect the performance of the guitar.
 It is always a good idea to check them and make sure they are tight.

-If you find you are dealing with many of the issues we have mentioned in this article, you may want to consider replacing them.
+Do you find you are dealing with many of the issues we have mentioned in this article?
+Then you may want to consider replacing them.

 The shape or geometry of guitar headstocks defines the need for string trees.